hipBali/lua-datatree/README.md

 ---

 ***Collection class***
-DataCollection is the 'pure data only' part of the DataTree.
+DataCollection is the 'pure data only' part of the DataTree with some useful functions.

 *creating data collection*
 ~~~